ellahin/scryfall-processor/README.md

 > Please make sure you have enough space to process.\
 > If you are not testing please run in release mode, it will be a lot faster as it is compute heavy.

+> [!WARNING]
+> This dose not use defalut phash settings, read below for more details

 ## Export
 The exporter will download the latest all card file from [ScryFall](https://scryfall.com/docs/api/bulk-data).
 Then download all 500,000 cards.